Markell Carter

-Markell Carter (born July 29, 1989) is a former gridiron football middle linebacker.
-He was drafted by the New England Patriots with the 194th overall pick in the 6th round of the 2011 NFL Draft.
+Markell Carter (born July 29, 1989) is an American former professional football linebacker.
+He was selected by the New England Patriots in the sixth round of the 2011 NFL draft.

 Early life

-Markell was born in Bartlesville, Oklahoma on July 29, 1989 and later graduated from Bartlesville High School.
+Markell was born in Bartlesville, Oklahoma, on July 29, 1989, and later graduated from Bartlesville High School.
 He then attended Central Arkansas and played football for the UCA Bears.